 In order for you to participate in a Brown University's summer sports camp, all campers are required to complete a checklist of items that includes camp forms.

-Commuter and Day Campers will need to complete:
+All Campers will need to complete:

-Providence is served by Peter Pan Bus Lines.
-The Providence terminal is a short ride to the University.
-(1 Bonanza Way, Providence, RI 02904)
+Providence is served by PeterPan bus lines.
+Their Providence terminals are a short cab ride to the University.

 T.F.
-Green International Airport located in the city of Warwick, is approximately 10 miles from the University.
+Green International Airport, located in the city of Warwick, is approximately 10 miles from the University.
 A variety of ground transportation is available from the terminal to Providence.

 Each residence hall room provides typical college furniture: a bed, desk and chair, dresser, trash can, and access to wireless internet.
 Linens, pillow cases and towels (Twin Extra-Long) are not provided for campers.
 Please also note that the residence halls do not have A/C. Bringing a fan is recommended.
 Most campers find that cell phones are a convenient way to stay in touch with family members while at camp.